'Ghost villages' of the Himalayas foreshadow a changing India

 The animals pose a danger to their lives as well.
 Kumar sees tigers roaming around in the village regularly.
 When the women of his house climb up a hill to fetch firewood, they encounter wild boar and tigers, he says.

 But he's not about to abandon his home.
 He says he loves the natural surroundings and doesn't have to worry about the pollution of a city.
 Kumar works as a lab technician in a town about 85 miles away.
-He stays there during the week and rides his scooter every weekend back home to Chaman Kot.
+He stays there during the week and rides his scooter back home every weekend.

 When family after family left his village to settle in larger towns, Kumar was not tempted.
 He says a divine power had asked him never to abandon the village or else disaster would befall his family.
 "So, as long as I am alive, I will not relocate from the village," he says.